 We are all susceptible to defining a situation in a way that limits our power in it.
-In the workplace, where hierarchy and organizational structure are ever-present, it is easy to find those people who resign themselves to the role of victim, shifting the blame, and feeling powerless to contribute in a meaningful way to the goals and success of the organization.
+In the workplace, where hierarchy and organizational structure are ever-present, it is easy to find those people who resign themselves to the role of victim, deflecting or shifting the blame, and feeling powerless to contribute in a meaningful way to the goals and success of the organization.
+This victim-based understanding of self often leads to less than successful outcomes, and contributes to a less than healthy culture.

 In a world with countless out of control situations, consider the following: